msmiller/msmiller.github.io/_posts/2018-05-04-so-many-frameworks-so-little-time.md

 ---
 title: So Many Frameworks, So Little Time
+excerpt: At the end of the day, I realized there's nothing wrong with Rails.
+With 5.2 there's WebPacker and ActiveStorage which makes it a really solid platform.
+No, it's not as quick and responsive as a PWA ... but you can build a PWA driven and served by a Rails back-end.
+So you can use Rails for your account admin, content creation, and settings and what-not (where you need lots of forms that don't really demand high performance), and then use PWA's and Apps for your day-to-day functionality ... and Rails can be either the application server or the object broker, depending on what it's talking to.
 ---

 I spent a little time this week diving back into JavaScript frameworks.
 The funny thing is: Rails (for a dinosaur like me, anyway) is still the fastest way to go from "I got an idea" to deploying something on a server.
 Maybe because I'm used to it, maybe because it jives with how I work, maybe because it's built to be able to do just that.
 Whatever the reason, Rails will still be my Main Axe.